anaisbetts/trickline/docs/perf-sync.md

   - Views don't really care where data comes from, they just say what they want

 - Electron apps don't have to use 2GB of memory, and can be *really fast*.
 Prove it.

 ---

+# Wait, are you building a Slack client tho???

+---

+# :no_good:

+---

+# Wait, are you building a Slack client tho???

+* Our goal is to build _pieces_ that we can end up using anywhere

+* While these pieces go really well _together_, you're not opting-in to a Capital-F _Framework_.
+Each piece works standalone!

+* The UI you saw is basically the world's most involved integration test - it's a way to prototype what developers that _work_ with this library will experience.

+---